saireddyavs/eBPF_programs/block write syscall/README.md

 # block write syscall

- This program uses seccomb BPF filter to block the write syscall.
+ This program uses seccomp BPF filter to block the write syscall.

  ## Usage
 Compile it